Charles H. Traub

 Charles H. Traub (born April 6, 1945) is an American photographer and educator, known for his ironic real world witness color photography.
-He was chair of the photography department at Columbia College Chicago, where he established its Museum of Contemporary Photography (MOCP) in 1976, and became a director of New York's Light Gallery in 1977.
+He was chair of the photography department at Columbia College Chicago, where he helped establish its Museum of Contemporary Photography (MOCP) in 1976, and became a director of New York's Light Gallery in 1977.
 Traub founded the MFA program in Photography, Video, and Related Media at the School of Visual Arts in New York City in 1987, which was the first program of its kind to fully embrace digital photographic practice.
 He has been Chairperson of the program since.
 Traub has published many books of his photographs and writings on photography and media.

 Early life and education

 Born and raised in Louisville, Kentucky, Traub earned his BA in English literature at the University of Illinois, where both his mother and father had also attended.
 In 1967, during his last semester of his senior year in college, he took his first photography class with the landscape photographer Art Sinsabaugh using the camera left to him by his recently deceased father.
 His family roots in both central Illinois and Kentucky gave inspiration for his early photographic work.

 After college, Traub joined the Peace Corps in Ethiopia.
 He married a fellow Peace Corps member, who died shortly after arriving in Ethiopia.
 Traub himself was injured and returned home where he met fellow Kentuckian, Ralph Eugene Meatyard, who became an important inspiration and friend.
 Although he enrolled in a graduate program in humanities at the University of Louisville, he was drafted into the United States Army as an infantryman but was subsequently discharged for medical reasons incurred during his time with the Peace Corps.

 After service in the United States Army in 1969, Traub decided to pursue photography at the Chicago Institute of Design.
 There he earned his Master of Science studying under Aaron Siskind, Arthur Siegel and Garry Winogrand.
 During this time, he began to experiment with different formats and processes in his landscape photographs of Kentucky, Indiana, and Illinois.
 He has said "You probably recognize the similar sentiment that exists in all of those earlier pictures; they all share a certain kind of Southern Gothic, dark, and maudlin sensibility."
 His thesis of haunting, abstracted black-and-white positive and negative landscapes, "Edge to Edge", was widely exhibited, and featured in a solo show at the Art Institute of Chicago (1975).